writetopriyasd/writetopriyasd/README.md

 FinPulse AI is an educational, AI-assisted portfolio dashboard that simulates how Indian investors could monitor SIPs, mutual funds, and debt products in one real-time, narrative-led interface.
 It focuses on making complex market data and goal tracking feel intuitive, especially for users in different net-worth tiers. [aiwealthcompass.lovable](https://aiwealthcompass.lovable.app/)

-> Note: All market and portfolio data in this prototype is simulated and for demonstration only. [aiwealthcompass.lovable](https://aiwealthcompass.lovable.app/)

 [Serenity – A Gentle Home Assistant for Older Adults](https://bit.ly/4gW4AgQ)   <img width="30" height="30" alt="Qq78bIrshP4gbJy_Serenity App" src="https://github.com/user-attachments/assets/fbf01a39-29a6-4e69-8050-630e6198792a" />